RepTrak/docx-to-html/README.md

 # docx-to-html
 Converting `.docx` files to structured `.html` for JSON transformation.
+Running Python 3.12.0.

 This project aims to preserve key hierarchy information from text such as: